-The Wiki Tests for Android app allows you to create tests from Wikipedia articles as an aid to learning English vocabulary and grammar.
-Information about Wiki Tests can be found on google play (play store, help file).
+The Wiki Tests for Android app allows you to create tests from Wikipedia articles as an aid to learning English Vocabulary and Grammar.
+Information about the app can be found in the google play store, and help file.
 The online version is hosted by Pythonanywhere.
 The application can be accessed here.

 The Sentiment online app, allows you to view tweets containing the search phrase you enter in the text box after pressing submit.
 The displayed tweets are classified according to their sentiment and displayed as being either Positive, Negative, or Neutral.
 Duplicates have been removed along with possible spam.

 On pressing “go” the button, the Wordplay online app will generate the following:

 A crossword built using the WordNet semantic lexicon (CW)

 A list of words where you have to pick the right definition (MC)

 5 groups of 5 sentences where the same word has been removed from each sentence within a group (GF)